 (II) Errors in or changes to the data description information, data time-span, or similar matters.

-To apply for change registration, the applicant shall submit a change registration application form (see template in Annex 3), the initial registration certificate, and supporting materials for the change content.
+To apply for change registration, the applicant shall submit a change registration application form (see template in Annex 3), the Data Property Rights registration certificate, and supporting materials for the change content.

 Article 36.
 Renewal registration.
-Within six months before the expiration of the validity period of the Data Property Rights registration certificate, the applicant may apply to the registration institution for renewal registration.
+From six months before the expiration of the validity period of the Data Property Rights registration certificate through the day before expiration, the applicant may apply to the registration institution for renewal registration.
 Where the validity period of the Data Property Rights registration certificate expires and renewal registration is not applied for, the registration certificate automatically becomes invalid.

-To apply for renewal registration, the applicant shall submit a renewal registration application form (see template in Annex 4) and the initial registration certificate.
+To apply for renewal registration, the applicant shall submit a renewal registration application form (see template in Annex 4) and the Data Property Rights registration certificate.

 Article 37.
 Deregistration.
 Under the following circumstances, the registration institution shall deregister registered Data Property Rights: